-(Warning: This article provides a general overview of how the process works for most couples.
-Your situation may present complications or qualify for exceptions to the rules stated here; see an experienced immigration attorney for a full evaluation.)
+This article provides a general overview of how the process works for most couples.
+Your situation might present complications or qualify for exceptions to the rules stated here; see an experienced immigration attorney for a full evaluation.

 First, some background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, your foreign fiancé or spouse will not immediately or automatically receive a green card or U.S. citizenship.